Windermere Preparatory School

-Windermere Preparatory School is a private, coeducational PK–12 college preparatory school in Lake Butler, an unincorporated area in Orange County, Florida, within the Orlando metropolitan area.
+Windermere Preparatory School is a private, coeducational, PK–12 college preparatory school in Lake Butler, an unincorporated area in Orange County, Florida, United States, within the Orlando metropolitan area.
 Established in 2000 and in proximity to the Town of Windermere, it is accredited by the Southern Association of Colleges and Schools, Southern Association of Independent Schools, Florida Council of Independent Schools, and International Baccalaureate World School.
 It is a part of the Nord Anglia Education network.

 History

-The school opened on September 5, 2000 using temporary classrooms, with an enrollment of 184 students and 25 teachers.
+The school opened on September 5, 2000, using temporary classrooms, with an enrollment of 184 students and 25 teachers.
 Today, that enrollment has grown to 1,520 students including day and boarding on a 48 acre campus on Lake Cypress.